cashubtc/cdk/README.md

 ## Bindings

-Experimental bindings can be found in the [bindings](./bindings/) folder.
+Experimental JS bindings can be found in the [bindings repository](https://github.com/thesimplekid/cdk-js).

 ## License